|

 pale yellow-brown flowers; calyx tubes are 4-7mm long, with four

-ridges, and make pinched-in portions and follow to ovaries.
+ridges, and form pinched-in portions and lead to the ovaries.
 The